Acne: Causes, Prevention, Treatment, and More

 - Exfoliate your skin once a day

-- Follow a diet having low glycemic index
+- Follow a diet having a low glycemic index

 - Cut back on milk and dairy products